Status: Active use

-Status: Laid up/In Storage
+Status: Laid Up

 Status: Active use - resting